baldengineers/easytf2_mapper/readme.txt

 Ctrl+Shift+S = Save as.
 Works like any other "save as" function.

-Ctrl+O = Open save.
+Ctrl+O = Open a save file.
 Opens .ezm savefiles.

-Ctrl+E = Export vmf. do this when you're done.
+Ctrl+E = Export vmf.
+Do this when you're done if you want to make some changes or just want a .vmf.
 This will export, then give you an option to launch your .vmf into hammer.

+Ctrl+Shift+E = Export as a .bsp.
+This is a fully compatible TF2 map file.
+It will be put into your maps directory as tf2mapperoutput.bsp.
+You can open this in TF2 by typing 'map tf2mapperoutput' in console or by creating an offline/lan server with the map being 'tf2mapperoutput'.
+There might be some lighting problems, as it's a quick compile.

 Ctrl+I = Create your own prefab.
 When creating a prefab, make it in the lower right quadrant of the grid, with one corner touching the origin.
 Make the ground a 64 high 512*512 block for uniformity.
 Report bugs with this to toadsrc@gmail.com, as this is probably the